marketaanezka/Crypto-converter/README.md

 - User will be able to customize which cryptocurrencies and fiat currencies would be displayed to them.
 That would offer bigger selection to user.
 - Displaying more detailed information about cryptocurrencies (24h high, 24h low, graph).

-<a id="issues"></a>
-## 🐞 Known issues

-- Material UI table is not resposnsive.
-[Sticky columns are planned](https://mui.com/components/data-grid/columns/#column-pinning) though.
-- In convertor input zero does not get replaced by new number but stays as the next digit.
-- When scrolled down and switching view to table, page scrolls to top.

 ## 👾 Author
 This app was done by Marketa Willis.